Skip to main content

 Sign the transaction with your dWallet

-Please copy these functions as-is in order to use them to generate the bytes to sign.
+Please copy these functions as-is to generate the bytes for signing.

 }